-A student body fee is charged on a quarterly basis at the time of registration.
-Fees vary quarter by quarter as established by the Board of Directors.
+A student body fee is charged on a semester basis at the time of registration.
+Fees vary semester by semester as established by the Board of Directors.
 The Associated Student Body Officers budget the use of their monies.

-Fees cover the cost of the College yearbook, admission to the all-school socials, cultural events, student-sponsored recreational and athletic activities, and class dues.
-The wives of married students are admitted to the college sponsored athletic activities at the regular student price.
+Fees cover the cost of the College yearbook, admission to the allschool socials, cultural events, student-sponsored recreational and athletic activities, and class dues.
+The wives of married students are admitted to the College sponsored athletic activities at the regular student price.
 All students are required to pay these fees.